siri-puppala15/Modern-Railway-Ticket-Recommendation-System/README.md

 # Modern Railway Ticket Recommendation System

-A railway ticket availability and recommendation system built using Python and Flask.
-The project solves the problem of unavailable direct train tickets by analyzing station-wise availability and suggesting optimal travel options, including split-route alternatives.
-It also provides train details, seat availability, and fare information for efficient journey planning.
+This project is a railway ticket availability and recommendation system built using Python and Flask.
+It focuses on routes between Vijayawada and Srikakulam Road, displaying train details, ticket availability, and fare information.

+The system analyzes station-wise availability and suggests the best possible travel options.
+If direct tickets are not available, it intelligently provides alternative split-journey routes to help users complete their travel.

+It also considers class-wise availability and train-specific configurations while generating results, making the recommendations more realistic and structured.